 Under the direction of Public Safety management, performs a variety of duties following established guidelines which promote the safety and well-being of the college community.
-Primary accountabilities include dispatching all radio calls; receiving and responding to incoming telephone and radio communications; determining the nature of calls and deploying the appropriate emergency and non-emergency personnel and equipment; providing direction and guidance to callers reporting police, fire or medical emergencies and other incidents.
-Incumbent maintains vital department records/information; and utilizes a variety of criminal justice data systems in support of department operations.
-Excellent communication and customer service skills are employed when interacting with students, staff, the public and officials from external agencies.
-Good judgment and the ability to make quick decisions are critical components of this position.
+Primary accountabilities include dispatching all radio calls; receiving and responding to incoming telephone and radio communications; determining the nature of calls and deploying the appropriate emergency and non-emergency personnel and equipment; providing direction and guidance to callers reporting police, fire or medical emergencies and other incidents; access control; and monitoring video surveillance.

 Typical Duties and Responsibilities

-5. Maintains required department information/records including: computerized and/or hard copy logs of all phone and radio calls, all case numbers issued for reporting purposes, all walk-in traffic, all guest permits issued and all daily activity (e.g., criminal incidents, emergency messages delivered, motorist assists, Communications Center on/off duty times, alarm issues and other pertinent information).
+- Maintains required department information/records including: computerized and/or hard copy logs of all phone and radio calls, all case numbers issued for reporting purposes, all walk-in traffic and all daily activity (e.g., criminal incidents, emergency messages delivered, motorist assists, Communications Center on/off duty times, alarm issues and other pertinent information).

-7. Fields all walk-in traffic for Public Safety and Parking departments which may be of an emergency nature, minor medical assistance needed, request for general information, and parking related issues (e.g., complaints, requests for parking permit information, and issuance of parking guest passes).
+- Fields all walk-in traffic for Public Safety and Parking departments which may be of an emergency nature, minor medical assistance needed, request for general information, and parking related issues (e.g., complaints and requests for parking permit information).

 Work Environment and Physical Requirements